-A Touch Of Love is a short story by an exciting new author A I Moffat, who conjures up the innocence in a young boy who struggles to understand why reality should come in the way of his affections.
-Emily soon becomes increasingly concerned that she has made a dreadful mistake, yet finds herself drawn to his innocence time and time again.
-Just a touch of love has awoken a child who lived in an imaginary world of his own, afraid of allowing his true depth to be exposed.
-An illustrated short story of intrigue which captures the imagination, we hope you enjoy a touch of love.
+A Touch Of Love is a short story by A I Moffat, who conjures up the innocence of a young boy who struggles to understand why reality should come in the way of his affections.
+Emily soon becomes increasingly concerned that she has made a dreadful mistake yet finds herself drawn to his innocence time and time again.
+Just a touch of love has awoken a child who lived in an imaginary world of his own, afraid of allowing his real depth to be exposed.
+An illustrated short story of intrigue which captures the imagination.
+We hope you enjoy a touch of love.

 ‘I’m not sure -’ she hesitated.

 The boy lay at her side with his back to her, plucking the long blades of grass in front of him, then flicking them to one side.
 Not one thing, he pondered had he said or done all day had pleased her, now he just wanted to be free of her constant; what-ifs and his apparent inability to understand.

 Childish, he thought, must be her favourite word.
 ‘Yes!
 I heard you,’ he sighed, flicking the next blade of grass straight up into the air, ‘sure about what?’

 ‘Well, you know— ’ she glanced over him, ‘about us!’

 Us! – He repeated to himself whilst shaking his head, ‘you mean – me!’ he mumbled.